-Bain Capital Credit's and our Advisor's investment professionals have substantial responsibilities in connection with the management of other Bain Capital Credit Clients.
+Bain Capital Credit's and our Advisor's investment professionals have substantial responsibilities in connection with the other funds and accounts managed by Bain Capital Credit ("Bain Capital Credit Funds" or "Bain Capital Credit Clients").
 The personnel of Bain Capital Credit may be called upon to provide managerial assistance to our portfolio companies.
 These demands on their time, which may increase as the number of investments grow, may distract them or slow our rate of investment.
 The employees of our Advisor and other Bain Capital Credit investment professionals expect to devote such time and attention to the conduct of our business as such business shall reasonably require.
 However, there can be no assurance, for example, that the members of our Advisor or such investment professionals will devote any minimum number of hours each week to our affairs or that they will continue to be employed by Bain Capital Credit.
 Subject to certain remedies, in the event that certain employees of our Advisor cease to be actively involved with us, we will be required to rely on the ability of Bain Capital Credit to identify and retain other investment professionals to conduct our business.
 The Board intends to evaluate the commitment and performance of our Advisor in conjunction with the annual approval of the Amended Advisory Agreement and Administration Agreement.

 Under the Resource Sharing Agreement, Bain Capital Credit has agreed to provide our Advisor with experienced investment professionals necessary to fulfill its obligations under the Amended Advisory Agreement.
 The Resource Sharing Agreement, however, may be terminated by either party on 60 days' notice.
 We cannot assure stockholders that Bain Capital Credit will fulfill its obligations under the Resource Sharing Agreement.
 We also cannot assure stockholders that our Advisor will enforce the Resource Sharing Agreement if Bain Capital Credit fails to perform, that such agreement will not be terminated by either party or that we will continue to have access to the investment professionals of Bain Capital Credit and its affiliates or their information and deal flow.
+The Advisor, Bain Capital Credit and/or their affiliates will enter into employment contracts with and provide life insurance for their key personnel.